Robo3D/Robo-iOS-Beta/README.md

 #### Step 2: Select "Scan for Printer Name / IP".
 This will automatically fill out the printer name and IP address.
 If this does not work, enter the IP address manually and give your printer a name.

-#### Step 3: Scan your printer's QR code under "Settings" and "API" in Octoprint.
+#### Step 3: Scan your printer's QR code under "Settings" and "API".
-Once you have downloaded the image from above, you will need to write the image to an SD card.
-If you don't know how to do that, you can find the instructions below.
-If you're already comfortable with writing Raspberry Pi images, follow these next steps:
+The QR code reader will populate the required field.
+Press "Use Key" to finish this step.

 #### Step 4: Complete the setup by pressing "Add Printer" at the bottom of the screen.

 ## Flashing the image to your SD Card